-- Every process that belongs to a communicator is uniquely identified by its rank. - The rank of a process is an integer that ranges from zero up to the size of the communicator minus one. - A process can determine its rank in a communicator by calling
+- \bullet Every process that belongs to a communicator is uniquely identified by its \underline{rank} . - The rank of a process is an integer that ranges from zero up to the size of the communicator minus one. - A process can determine its rank in a communicator by calling that takes two arguments:

+'''

-MPI_Comm_rank(MPI_COMM_WORLD, &rank) that takes two arguments:
+MPI_Comm_rank(MPI_COMM_WORLD, &rank)

+'''

-- 1 the communicator,
+- 1. the communicator,

-- 2 an integer variable rank.
+- 2. an integer variable rank.

 - Up on return, the variable rank stores the rank of the process.